 4. With regard to the declaration contained in the statement that it was "within [Respondent's] power to incorporate South West Africa as part of the Union", it seems manifest that this was based on the understanding that the Mandate had lapsed-a contention which had repeatedly been advanced before by Respondent, and which is argued in Book II, Chapters III to V of this Counter-Memorial.
 Respondent has never taken up the attitude that if the Mandate should still be in force, Respondent would nevertheless have the right to incorporate the Territory unilaterally and without special justification.
-Respondent's policy to administer the Territory "in the spirit of the Mandate" includes a voluntary abstention from unilateral incorporate the Territory.
-It is submitted, therefore, that the declaration as to a right to incorporate the Territory and that the very statement in which the declaration occurred refuted the existence of any such intention.
+Respondent's policy to administer the Territory "in the spirit of the Mandate" includes a voluntary abstention from unilateral incorporation, exactly as if the Mandate were still in legal operation in that regard.
+And thus Respondent has in fact not taken any action to incorporate the Territory.
+It is submitted, therefore, that the declaration as to a right to incorporate does not show the existence of an intention on Respondent's part to incorporate the Territory, and that the very statement in which the declaration occurred refuted the existence of any such intention.

-C. The Speech of Mr. Basson in the House of Assembly on 23 April 19562
+C. The Speech of Mr. Basson in the House of Assembly on 23 April 1956 2

-5. On a proper analysis of Mr. Basson's speech, the following appears:

-(a) With regard to the position of South West Africa, Mr. Basson visualized two separate problems, namely on the one hand,

-"... the international problem, the legal position of South West vis-à-vis the world; 3" and, on the other hand,

-"... the inter-territorial relationship, i.e., the practical relationship between South West and the Union "."

-- (b) He regarded such questions as whether the Mandate still existed, with whom the sovereignty of South West Africa rested, and whether the powers of the League with regard to mandated territories had automatically been transferred to the United Nations or not, as falling under the international problem-a discussion of which in the House of Assembly and on the party political platform, he considered would not serve much purpose. - (c) Under the second problem he dealt not with the legal but with the practical relationship between the Territory and South Africa.
+- 5. On a proper analysis of Mr. Basson's speech, the following appears: - (a) With regard to the position of South West Africa, Mr. Basson visualized two separate problems, namely on the one hand, - "... the international problem, the legal position of South West vis-à-vis the world; 3" and, on the other hand, - "... the inter-territorial relationship, i.e., the practical relationship between South West and the Union 4 ." - (b) He regarded such questions as whether the Mandate still existed, with whom the sovereignty of South West Africa rested, and whether the powers of the League with regard to mandated territories had automatically been transferred to the United Nations or not, as falling under the international problem-a discussion of which in the House of Assembly and on the party political platform, he considered would not serve much purpose. - (c) Under the second problem he dealt not with the legal but with the practical relationship between the Territory and South Africa.
 He emphasised that Respondent always had the right to govern South West Africa as an integral portion of the Union, and said that:

-1 Vide Chap.
+Vide Chap.
 II, paras.
 13-25, supra.